a-i-a-d/Tankie/README.md

 - click on upload

 ## Data
-Additional to the firmware, data files have to be uploaded as littlefs filesystem.
+Additional to the firmware, files from the [data folder](data/) have to be uploaded as littlefs filesystem.
 To do so, you need an additional tool for the ArduinoIDE
 - Install the [LittleFS uploader plugin for Arduno 2.2.1 and higher](https://github.com/earlephilhower/arduino-littlefs-upload)
 - In the ArduinoIDE press __[Shift]__+__[Control]__+__[p]__.
 A menu will appear, enter __littlefs__ and click __Upload LittleFS to Pico/ESP...__
 - It will create the littlefs .bin file and upload it